vmware-tanzu/tanzu-framework/docs/cli/plugin_implementation_guide.md

 ### Repository

+NOTE: This is not applicable if context-aware plugin discovery is enabled within Tanzu CLI.

 A plugin repository represents a group of plugin artifacts that are installable by the Tanzu CLI.
 A repository is defined as an interface.